litvinova08/employee-creator/README.md

 - I used React Hook Form to validate and submit forms and use Controlled components like `Controller` for dates input.
 React Date Picker allows date input
 - React Router allows navigation and routing
 - I implemented React table to enble users to view the list of employees as a table.
 I initially tested the table with MOCK_DATA that can be found in the assets.
+### AWS Deployment
-- At present, the backend part of the app has been deployed with AWS.
-So, the user can access it via the following end point: http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/
+Firstly, I deployed the backend part of the app with AWS.
+She user can access employee list via the following end point: http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/employee and invidividual employee records via http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/employee/{id}.
+However, I would like the whole app to be deployed with AWS and a database to be permament.
+So, I created and configureed a cloud database on RDS (DB endpoint: dbemployees.c7xfh2nmelwl.us-east-1.rds.amazonaws.com).
+Then, I connected this cloud database with the back-end Spring part of this app.
+Next step was to create an EC2 instance and connect to the amazon cloud server (EC2) from the local machine.
+Then, I built a JAR file of my project and deployed it to AWS EC2 Cloud.

 ## Data Validation
  - The firstName, lastName, email, mobileNumber and address cannot be blank.